This fact sheet is for information only. You should get professional advice about your personal situation from a financial counsellor or a lawyer.

 - Contact the lender’s internal complaint’s department and ask them to reconsider.
 Ask them to put the account on hold in the meantime.
 Find your lender’s contact details on the AFCA website.

 - If that doesn’t work, lodge a complaint with AFCA.
 AFCA is a free complaints resolution scheme.
 AFCA has the power to force the lender to agree to a reasonable hardship arrangement.
 You need to show AFCA why your hardship request is reasonable and that you can realistically afford future payments.
+Make a complaint to AFCA.

 The lender cannot take any legal action against you while AFCA looks into your complaint.